-When European settled in southern Africa in the latter half of the seventeenth century, the Age of Enlightenment has already spread its wings, exciting and challenging the intellect, refuting the tenets of ignorance and superstition.
+When European settled in southern Africa in the latter half of the 17th century, the Age of Enlightenment has already spread its wings, exciting and challenging the intellect, refuting the tenets of ignorance and superstition.
 More widespread education and the availability of printed books had taken learning out of the monasteries, while the natural curiosity of man had been aroused by tales of brave new worlds beyond the sea – worlds with, among other things, wondrous people, animals, and plant life.

 The 17-18th Centuries

 1701.
 The first published references concerning Haworthias appeared in Jan Commelin’s Horti Medici Amstrelodamensis Rariorum Plantarum.
 The illustrations were made in Amsterdam from plants growing in the Hortus Medicus.
-4 Haworthia plants in the species H. retusa, T. marginata, T. pulima are included.

 The 19th Century

 1804.
 Adrian Haworth grouped Haworthias in his section Parviflorae, indicating that he recognized a difference between them and the typical Aloes.

 1809.
 Henri Duval separated the genera Haworthia and Gasteria from Aloe to be new species.
 These names were accepted by Haworth in 1812.

 1880.
 John Baker recognized Haworthia as a separate genus, since Haworth’s death.
 Before that, there had been a tendency to revert the genus back to the Linnaean sense of Aloe.

 1908.
 Alwin Berger published the first monograph on the subfamily Asphodeloideae, which includes Haworthia.

 1928-45.
 Karl von Poellnitz described over 200 new species and varieties, doubling the number of species.